zdravkov/kendo-docs/getting-started/using-kendo-with/aspnet-mvc/tutorial-kendo-music-store/music-store-web/kendo-music-store-web-home-lists.md

     @Html.Partial("_AlbumListTemplatePartial")

 In the template, note the special **type="text/x-kendo-template"**.
-This is required for Kendo to be able to resolve the template.
+This is required for Kendo UI to be able to resolve the template.
 Also the **id** matches the template indicated by the &lt;div&gt; tags.
 More information on templates can be found [here](http://demos.telerik.com/kendo-ui/web/templates/index.html).